Nsustain/nsustain.com/README.md

 so that you can make your own website relatively easily if you'd like to.
-This will be helpful if you'd like to become a contributor and become one of us, too.
+This will be helpful if you'd like to become a contributor, too.

 <br>
 <br>